cubefs/cubefs/README.md

 ChubaoFS (储宝文件系统 in Chinese) is a distributed file system and object storage service for cloud native applications.

-It has the following key features:
+Some of the key features include:

-- scale-out metadata management
+- Scale-out metadata management

-- strong replication consistency for both append and random write
+- Strong replication consistency for both append and random write

-- specific storage optimizations for large and small files
+- Specific storage optimizations for large and small files

-- multi-tenancy
+- Multi-tenancy

 - POSIX-compatible & mountable

 - S3-like object storage interface

-In particular, ChubaoFS can be used to decouple computing from storage for online applications, database or data processing services and machine learning jobs orchestrated by Kubernetes.
+ChubaoFS is production ready.
+It has been commonly used as the underlying storage platform for online applications, database or data processing services and machine learning jobs orchestrated by Kubernetes.
+By separating storage from compute, one can scale up or down based on the workload and independent of the other, providing total flexibility in matching resources to the actual storage and compute capacity required at any given time.

+ChubaoFS is currently a [CNCF Sandbox Project](https://www.cncf.io/sandbox-projects/).

 ## Document